The below is a summary version of Brave’s privacy policy. A full version is available on request to Brave’s head office on 0448 088 380 or

 Brave is committed to providing environments where children and young people are respected, listened to, and their rights observed.
 Maintaining the privacy and confidentiality of any young person engaged in our programs is paramount to ensuring safety and wellbeing.

-Please refer to the ‘Child Safe Organisation’ Statement of Commitment and ‘Child Safety – Keeping young people and children safe from harm’ Policy for further information on Brave’s commitments and obligations as a Child Safe organisation.
+Please refer to the ‘Child Safe Organisation’ Statement and ‘Child Safety – Keeping young people and children safe from harm’ Policy for further information on Brave’s commitments and obligations as a Child Safe organisation.

 Subscribe to our Newsletter